EricEve/poladv-adv3Lite/ReadMe.txt

 README

-This an attempt to port the TADS2 port of polyadv (a multi-version implementation of Colossal Cave) to TADS 3/adv3Lite, based on the TADS 2 version by David M. Baggett, David J. Picton an J.
+This an attempt to port the TADS2 port of polyadv (a multi-version implementation of Colossal Cave) to TADS 3/adv3Lite, based on the TADS 2 version by David M. Baggett, David J. Picton and J.
 Standeven, which was itself based on the various versions of the classic Adventure game by Don Woods and Willie Crowther, based on their sources.